 Ijams Nature Center

-This was originally known as the Bird Sanctuary until the 1960s, when the Knoxville Garden Club, Knox County Council of Garden Clubs and the City of Knoxville partnered up to turn the sanctuary into the Ijams Nature Center.
-The center was developed by Knoxville bird expert Harry Ijams and Alice Yoe Ijams, known as the “First Lady of Knoxville Garden Clubs.”
-Ijams Nature Center has plenty of outdoor activities to enjoy, like hiking, biking, and paddling.
+The Ijams Nature Center was known as the Bird Sanctuary until the 1960s, developed by Knoxville bird expert Harry Ijams and the First Lady of Knoxville Garden Clubs, Alice Yoe Ijams.
+The center’s new name came about when the Knoxville Garden Club, Knox County Council of Garden Clubs and the City of Knoxville partnered up to protect the sanctuary.
+It has plenty of outdoor activities to enjoy, including hiking, biking and paddling.

 Knoxville Chocolate Company

 Husband and wife Brad and Joy Hamlett are the owners of Knoxville Chocolate Company, which sells chocolate bars with Tennessee designs, assorted chocolate boxes, Tennessee walking sticks and even chocolate popcorn.
 In Market Square, the company has been in business for more than 20 years.
 Your biggest problem will be deciding which flavor to carry home with you and which one to eat right then and there.

 East Tennessee Historical Society

 The East Tennessee Historical Society, established in 1834, provides services such as lectures, family heritage programs and genealogy classes that introduce you to the history of East Tennessee.
 If you ever wanted to learn about your relatives, this is the place to do it.
 If you or your family are from the area, you can learn how to map out your family history and find out if you ever really did have that fifth cousin.